contentful/forma-36/MIGRATION.md

 };
 ```

-Or a custom icon can be rendered as a child with standart html tags:
+There is an option to render custom icon as a child with standard HTML tags:

 ```tsx static=true
 import { Icon } from '@contentful/f36-icon';